JamesHands18/Project3/README.md

 ![Animation](static/images/animation.png "animation")

 ## Simon Butler

+The data available from the api was thoroughly reviwed to understand the content available and the strucutre.
+The project team defined the visualisations and user interactivty required.
+The bar chart specification involved the facility for the user to filter and sort the data to examine the top and bottom 5 asteroids with a choice of either diameter (in km) or distance from earth (in lunar units).
+The solution was to use a bubble sort method with the option coded to reverse where necessary.

 ## Fazeleh Arjmandilari

 A drop-down menu was created using the base api which allows users to select the asteroid name.
 This then displayed a table showing some key facts about the asteroid based on the last sighting and also 2 line graphs showing the distance from earth and the speed of approach over time for the selected asteroid.
 The code for this can be found in the static/js folder in the logic.js file.